Documentation Centre / IViR Room

 Due to the corona crisis the Institute for Information Law is closed.

 This means that the Documentation Centre is also closed and the collection can’t be consulted until further notice.

-The Documentation Centre of the Institute for Information Law contains a specialized collection of books, law journals and reports in the field of information law.
+The Documentation Centre or IViR Room of the Institute for Information Law contains a specialized collection of books, law journals and reports in the field of information law.
 The collection of international law journals constitutes the core of the library.
 Furthermore, the collection contains books on issues like intellectual property, copyright, privacy law, freedom of expression, media law and telecommunications law.
 The Documentation Centre is a specialized service for the information law researchers and master students of the institute and supplements the collections of the Law Library and University Library of the University of Amsterdam.

-Visiting the Documentation Centre
+Visiting the IViR Room

 It is possible to photocopy, but books and journals are not lend out.
-A study area is available, as well as access to Eduroam wifi.

 For more information please contact: